 Plain English Breakdown

-Extending Time for DNA Evidence Search Warrants
+Extending Time Limits for DNA Search Warrants

 What This Bill Does